 Eligibility is based on minimum scores for typical and non-typical whitetail deer.
 They are Pope & Young minimums for bow kills (125 typical, 155 non-typical), Longhunter Society minimums for muzzleloader kills (130 typical, 160 non-typical), handgun (130 typical, 160 non-typical) and shotgun and straight-walled pistol-caliber rifles kills of 140 typical and better and 160 non-typical and better.

-The division is unable to measure deer until further notice.
-The division’s scorer has retired.
-The division will accept submissions for deer scored by an official measurer of Pope & Young, Longhunter Society or Boone & Crocket.
-If the deer meets the minimums, hunters can submit a copy of their score sheet for inclusion in the records.
+The division is interested in Delaware whitetails taken in any year.
+To have your deer scored, please call 302-735-3600 to schedule an appointment.
+The division will also accept submissions for deer scored by an official measurer of Pope & Young, the Longhunter Society, or Boone & Crocket.
+If the deer meets the minimums described above, hunters can submit a copy of their score sheet for inclusion in the records.

 Antlers cannot be scored until at least 60 days have passed since the deer was harvested.